Youth Mental Health – Facing It Together

 Aiming for Sanity

 Since not writing is out of the question, these will be the times when I learn who my friends are.
 These will be the years that I look back on, when things are easier, and, with perspective offered from the vantage point of hindsight, give myself a break.
-When kids are sick, and hair’s a mess and scarcely surviving is all that can be done – it’s okay.
+When kids are sick, and hair’s a mess and scarcely surviving is all that can be done – it’s okay- it isn’t time to start cleaning house.

 Parenthood is an uphill battle for most of us, save a few saints who were put on earth solely to make other mothers feel like they didn’t get the memo.
 Amidst gauntlets of toys, shoes and washed but unfolded laundry that my husband tries to clothe himself from at 5 in the morning, we do the best we can.
 Some days we do okay, some days we might as well not have gotten out of bed at all.
 But if you accept the fact that, for now, you can’t win at this game, you get comfortable with participation points and the oft underappreciated consolation prize called Sanity.